Your 20’s are an important age.

 3) You’re always self employed.

-Your goal should be to do something wonderful with your talents, skills and abilities and in order to do that you need to begin on your own personal quest toward that goal.
-Which means you don’t waste precious time.
+Your goal should be to do something wonderful with your talents, skills and abilities.
+Develop your strengths and minimize your weaknesses.

 4) College is good if you’re a top performer and will attend an elite college OR if you know what career you want to do.